jnozzi/cocoadev.com/SiteContent/General/TheMethodDefinitionAndTheSemicolon.markdown

 ----

-''I don't know... what did the method definition say to the semicolon?''
+*I don't know... what did the method definition say to the semicolon?*

-'I ''told'' you that appendix was bad news!'
+'I *told* you that appendix was bad news!'

 Heh - you know, I've been trying to think of a response to that for a few days.
 I guess that's as good as any. ;-)